Dreigannadoit/MyJavaFxApp/README.md

 Code By Drei Abmab

-For CCC102 Project involving JavaFx GUI.
+For CCC102 Project involving JavaFx GUI.  \n
 The executable file is located in this folder location ```out/artifacts/MyJavaFxApp_jar```

 Note:

-Make sure to download javaFx 19 onwards, or the app may not run as intended.
-And the dependancies (such as the libraries used) are in their repective files, but are not shown in this md.
+Make sure to download javaFx 19 onwards, or the app may not run as intended. \n And the dependancies (such as the libraries used) are in their repective files, but are not shown in this md.

 Code: